 My name is Charlotte Eriksson.

 I crashed at my friends' couches, airports and train stations while slowly finding my way as an artist.
-I signed and left a few management deals, find and lost a few opportunities, was rejected and ignored, embraced and forgotten, until I one day decided that I was going to make it on my own.
+I signed and left a few management deals, found and lost a few opportunities, was rejected and ignored, embraced and forgotten, until I one day decided that I was going to make it on my own.

 Everything I do is funded and possible thanks to the wonderful tribe of supporters I have on Patreon.
 They are my record label, my executive producers and the reason to why I can keep making music and writing books.

-Welcome to my universe.
+So welcome to my universe.

 You belong here, and I want to know you.

 This is not just about me; this is a community of supportive, intelligent and warm hearted people.
 We have all connected through something deeper than just the country we're born in, class or which school we went to.
 We have connected from all over the world through music and words, thoughts and beliefs ... and there is no connection more beautiful and pure than that.